xyxj1024/xyxj1024.github.io/_posts/2022-09-26-pattern-matching-sml.md

 Homework 3 of the [programming language course](https://www.coursera.org/learn/programming-languages/) taught by Professor Dan Grossman from University of Washington.

-The use of **pattern matching**{: style="color: red"} to access components of aggregate data structures is one of the most powerful, and distinctive, features of Standard ML[^1].
+**Standard ML**{: style="color: red"} extensively revised earlier dialects of the functional programming language ML, including the module facility that supports large-scale program development.
+The use of **pattern matching**{: style="color: red"} to access components of aggregate data structures is one of the most powerful, and distinctive, features of ML family[^1].

 <!-- excerpt-end -->